-The proposed dataset consists of a series of documents from the Bentham collection, which have been prepared in the tranScriptorium project.
+The proposed dataset consists of a series of documents from the Bentham collection, which has been prepared in the tranScriptorium project.
 This dataset includes manuscripts written by Jeremy Bentham (1748-1832) himself over a period of sixty years, as well as fair copies written by Bentham's secretarial staff.
 Handwriting in this collection is complex enough to challenge the HTR software: manuscripts written by secretarial staff will provide variety, while Bentham's manuscripts are often complicated by deletions, marginalia, interlineal additions and other features (Gatos, 2014).
+The data used in this contest is closely related to the data used in the ICDAR2015 Competition on Keyword Spotting for Handwritten Documents.

 Description and goals

-- The original images of all the training and validation pages
+- The original images of all the training pages

 - The PAGE file corresponding to each page image.
 For each text line in this image, the PAGE file contains a bounding polygon and the corresponding correct transcript.